seifhussam/MARLClassification/docs/tasks.md

 ## Week 3: 05-11-2024 to 12-11-2024
 Carryover:
-- Task-1: Increase the observation window size to X and run the experiment.
+- Task-1: Increase the observation window size to [4, 6, 8, 16, 28] and run the experiment.
 [Pedro]
 - Document findings in the experiment template.
 [Task-2, Task-4, Task-6, Task-7]
 - Task-8: Investigate changing rewards according to action.
 [João]